 Crooked toes are a common health problem, and there are several different types of crooked toes possible.
 The specific type of crooked toe a person may develop depends on the degree and direction of deviation in the affected toe’s joints.
-In some cases, the abnormal toe alignment is not permanent, and the toe may be realigned using conservative care techniques.
+In some cases, the abnormal toe alignment is not permanent, and the toe may be realigned using natural rehabilitative techniques.
 Note: Crooked toes, curved toes, and bent toes are extremely rare in shoeless populations or in groups of people who do not wear conventional footwear, with its many injurious design features.

 Types of crooked toes include:

 Hammertoe: A hammertoe is a crooked toe that is flexed to an abnormal degree at the first toe joint, or proximal interphalangeal joint.
 Hammertoes may occur in any of the toes, and they often begin as mild deformities and become more severe over time.
 Hammertoes are usually flexible in the initial stages but may become rigid if they are not treated in an appropriate and timely manner.

 Claw Toe: A claw toe is a crooked toe that is flexed to an abnormal degree at both the first (proximal interphalangeal) and second (distal interphalangeal) toe joints.
 It’s common for claw toes to dig into the soles of shoes, causing painful calluses to develop.
 This crooked toe problem usually gets worse without treatment and may lead to irreversible deformities over time.

 Mallet Toe: A mallet toe is a crooked toe that is flexed to an abnormal degree at the last toe joint (distal interphalangeal joint) only.
 The rest of the toe is straight.
 Mallet toe is commonly caused by shoes that possess toe box taper and heel elevation.
 The forces that these shoe design elements place on the forefoot cause unnatural cramping and bending of the toes.